fanzhou97/fanzhou97.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 🎊 Welcome to my website!

 I am currently a M.Eng. student majoring in Material Engineering at Southern University of Science and Technology (SUSTech, China) under the supervison of [Prof. Qiang Zhu](https://faculty.sustech.edu.cn/zhuq/en/) and [Prof. Xiaogang Hu](https://faculty.sustech.edu.cn/huxg/en/).
 I am a detail oriented M.Eng. student interested in **Additive Manufacturing**, **Microstructure Characterization**, and **Mechanical Properties**.
 I love to collaborate and work with different people on multi-disciplinary projects.
-And from extensive course work, I have built up a solid background in metal additive manufacturing and dynamic modeling.
+And from extensive course work, I have built up a solid background in metal additive manufacturing.

-Previously during my master’s study at Case Western Reserve University (CWRU), I worked on the hexapod design and control project in the CRAB lab supervised by [Prof. Kathryn Daltorio](https://engineering.case.edu/research/labs/Daltorio/), and the joint hexapods locomotion project with National University of Singapore(NUS) supervised by Prof. [Guillaume Sartoretti](https://www.marmotlab.org).
+My master thesis invovles the effects of post heat treatments on anisotropic mechanical properties of Inconel 718 superalloy manufactured by laser powder bed fusion and laser directed energy deposition.
+I just passed my thesis defense, and I am preparing to get this work published now.

-I received my Bachelor’s degree from Southern University of Science and Technology (SUSTech), China in 2019 with my major in Mechanical Engineering.
-During this period, I worked on quadruped robot design and control in CLEAR Lab with [Prof. Wei Zhang](https://www.wzhanglab.site).
+I received my Bachelor’s degree from SUSTech, in 2019 with my major in Mechanical Engineering.
+During this period, I worked on the design of fuel cell system for drones in Shenzhen Key Laboratory of Hydrogen Energy with [Prof. Haijiang Wang](https://faculty.sustech.edu.cn/wanghj/en/).

 Please find my [CV](./docs/CV.pdf) here for more about my research projects and background.
 And please feel free to contact me for any questions or opportunities.